Accommodation in Sydney and NSW

 • access to public transport and amenities.

-If you are under 18 and coming to study at TAFE NSW, visit our under 18 years old accommodation page
+The Department of Home Affairs (DHA) has rules about accommodation and welfare for students under 18.
+If you’re under 18 and planning to study at TAFE NSW, visit our under 18 years old accommodation page

-Being over 18 years old, you will have more flexibility and options to consider.
-We will outline some of your options on this page.
+If you’re over 18, you’ll have more flexibility and options.
+You can find some of these options on this page.

 Things to think about

-• Would you would prefer to live alone or with others?
+• Do you want to live alone or with others?

-• What is the distance you would need to travel to your TAFE NSW campus?
+• How far will you need to travel to your TAFE NSW campus?

 • Is the accommodation close to public transport or will you need a car?

-To calculate an estimate of living and accommodation costs, visit Study in Australia and Insider Guides.
+To estimate living costs, visit Study Australia and Insider Guides.

 Homestay accommodation

-A homestay involves living with an Australian family in their home and offers a great way to experience the Australian way of life and an opportunity to practice your English language skills.
+A homestay means living with an Australian family.
+It’s a great way to experience Australian life and practise your English.

 Your homestay family will provide meals, a bedroom with a study desk and laundry facilities.
-You are usually asked to help with some household chores.
+You’ll usually help with some household chores.

-Our partnerships with homestay providers means we can assist you to find your homestay accommodation.
-We can also arrange for an airport pickup.
+We work with homestay providers to help you find accommodation.
+We can also arrange an airport pickup.

-For more information, you can download our homestay providers' list, or visit their websites:
+For more information, download our homestay providers’ list [PDF 1,239 KB] or visit their websites:

 Student accommodation

-If you are interested in living in this type of student accommodation, consider a property accredited by the National Property Accreditation Scheme (NPAS).
-These properties have been assessed by the Student Accommodation Association (SAA) to meet minimum standards for quality and safety.
+Your rent usually includes all utilities including electricity, water and internet.
+If you’re interested in this type of housing, look for properties accredited by the National Property Accreditation Scheme (NPAS).
+These are checked by the Student Accommodation Association (SAA) to meet minimum standards for quality and safety.

 Short-term accommodation

-Hostels are a more affordable option.
-In hostels, you can rent a bed (often a bunk bed in a shared room) with a shared bathroom.
-You also have access to shared living and kitchen areas.
-Some hostels have male, female and mixed dormitories.
-Others have private rooms available with shared facilities.
+Hostels are a cheaper option.
+You rent a bed, often a bunk, in a shared room with a shared bathroom.
+Hostels also have shared kitchens and living areas.
+Some offer male, female or mixed dorms, and some have private rooms with shared facilities.

-The cost of your shared accommodation depends on the area you want to live in, and how many people you live with.
-In a share house you will share the bathroom, kitchen and living areas with others.
+Renting a house, apartment or a room in a share house can be a cost‑effective way to live in Australia.
+The cost of renting depends on the area you live in and how many people you share with.
+In a share house you’ll most likely share the bathroom, kitchen and living areas with your housemates.

-If you are renting a room in a house, it is recommended you have a Share Housing Agreement.
-This example of a Share Housing Agreement from the Tenants' Union of New South Wales explains why having a Share House Agreement is a good idea.
+If you rent a room in a share house, it’s best to have a Share Housing Agreement.
+This example from the Tenants’ Union of New South Wales shows why a Share Housing Agreement is a good idea.

 Life in Australia

-Find out more about what life in NSW is like and find information about transport, safety and working in Australia.
+Find out what life in NSW is like and get information on transport, safety and working in Australia.

 We’re here to help

-At TAFE NSW we ensure every international student has the support of an International Customer Experience Coordinator.
-They can assist you in accessing the right support services.
+At TAFE NSW, every international student has the support of an International Customer Experience Coordinator.
+They can help you access the right support services.

 You can also check out our international student frequently asked questions.